Shoreasg/batchToBech32AddressZIL/README.md

 Known issues:

 If you enter an invalid address and click submit, the whole app will crash.
-Have to refresh the page and try again
+Have to refresh the page and try again(Fixed on 14/11/2022)